Vinoth029/airflow_redshift_operators_explained/Redshift Data API – Multi‑Row & Multi‑Column Example (Markdown Guide).md

 ---

-If you want, I can also add:

-* A helper function to convert ANY Data API response into a DataFrame automatically
-* A DAG example that uses this parsing logic inside Airflow
-* A comparison between RedshiftSQLHook and RedshiftDataHook

----

 # 🏗 **9.
 Full Airflow DAG Using Redshift Data API (Multi‑Row, Multi‑Column Example)**

 Below is a production‑style Airflow DAG that: